Parenting with Teens: How Teen Counseling in Roswell, GA Can Help

 To change this into a SMART expectation, we would adjust this to “Rachel is expected to empty the dishwasher on weeknights, and have all clothes picked up from the floor of her room before she goes to bed every night”.
 In this case, Rachel knows exactly what she needs to do to meet this expectation, and it is clear when she has failed to meet the expectation.

 Another example could be wanting your teen to have a “clean room”.
 Make sure you have communicated exactly what your teen needs to do to meet your expectation of a “clean room”.
 Does having a clean room mean no clothes on the floor?
-That they’ve vacuumed that week?
+That they vacuum that week?
 Do they need to dust surfaces, remove dishes, and wipe down surfaces?
 Make sure you’re all on the same page about what is expected from them, and this will help them succeed.
+Teen counseling in Roswell, GA, often supports parents in setting and communicating expectations like these more effectively.

 Setting clear expectations with consistent rewards and consequences will help you spend less time explaining to your teen why they don’t get to go to Friday’s game until you’re blue in the face and spend more time on things you love, like quality time.
 A great way to make sure everyone’s on board with the new expectations is to make a chore or behavior chart, depending on what you’re looking for.
 You can list every task or behavior and its designated reward or consequence.
 When you keep this in a highly visible spot, you can just point the teen to the chart when there is a discrepancy, and your work is done.